LiaScript/docs/README.md

 ```

                                --{{2}}--
-Animations are only visible and comments are read out aloud in "Presentation" or in "Slides" mode.
+Animations are only visible, and comments are read aloud in "Presentation" or "Slides" mode.
-If you set the mode to "Textbook", then all animations and comments will be displayed on one slide, where you have placed them within the document.
+If you set the mode to "Textbook", then all animations and comments will be displayed on one slide where you have placed them within the document.
-Within the other two modes, they are revealed step by step on every click.
+In the other two modes, they are revealed step by step with each click.

                                 {{3 |>}}
-> __You need to balance these features properly, so that your course can be read in Textbook mode, used for presentations, and more.__
+> __You need to balance these features properly so that your course can be read in Textbook mode and used for presentations and more.__

 ### Animations

                                    --{{0}}--
-Animations are defined by two curly braces and one starting and one optional ending number.
+Animations are defined by two curly braces: one starting and one optional ending number.
-Animations can be associated to single blocks, multiple blocks and also inlined.
+They can be associated with single blocks, multiple blocks, and also inline elements.

 `{{start-stop?}} | {start-stop?}{inline}`